DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [x] Cutscene: Enter the room for the first time
 	- [x] Inventory item: mouse (no graphics necessary)
 	- [~] Entity: Gregory - a cat chef
-		- [ ] Needs cat chef spritesheet (currently a stand-in entity)
+		- [~] Needs cat chef spritesheet (currently a stand-in entity)
 	- [x] SET: Hydroponics area, with vegetables growing in individual plastic(?) bins, stacked to the ceiling
 34. `Castle pantry`
-	- [ ] Cutscene: Enter the room for the first time
+	- [x] Cutscene: Enter the room for the first time (not necessary)
 	- [x] Inventory item: plate (harddrive part 2)
-	- [ ] Entity: ??? - someone who can help you measure and calibrate the spin of a "plate" (for a HD)
+	- [ ] Entity: Clara - someone who can help you measure and calibrate the spin of a "plate" (for a HD)
-	- [ ] SET: Larder-ish, wine-cellar-ish, pantry-ish.
+	- [x] SET: Larder-ish, wine-cellar-ish, pantry-ish.
-		- [ ] Wine rack
-		- [ ] Dishes in shelves/cupboards
-		- [ ] Barrels aplenty
-		- [ ] Cupboards
-		- [ ] Sacks of potatoes, onions, etc.
-		- [ ] Shelf-stable veg
-		- [ ] Industrial freezer/fridge
 	- [ ] PUZZLE NEEDED: use the serial terminal to control a "spinning plate balance checker" machine, which totally lives in the pantry for unrelated reasons

 ### The End